Personality psychology: Type and trait theories

-Briggs and Myers also added another personality dimension to their type indicator to measure whether a person prefers to use a judging or perceiving function when interacting with the external world.
+Briggs and Myers also added another personality dimension to the MBTI to measure whether a person prefers to use a judging or perceiving function when interacting with the external world.
 Therefore, they included questions designed to indicate whether someone wishes to come to conclusions (judgement) or to keep options open (perception).

-This personality typology has some aspects of a trait theory: it explains people's behavior in terms of opposite fixed characteristics.
+The MBTI personality typology has some aspects of trait theory: it explains people's behavior in terms of fixed, opposite characteristics.
 In these more traditional models, the sensing/intuition preference is considered the most basic, dividing people into "N" (intuitive) or "S" (sensing) personality types.
 An "N" is further assumed to be guided either by thinking or feeling and divided into the "NT" (scientist, engineer) or "NF" (author, humanitarian) temperament.
 An "S", in contrast, is assumed to be guided more by the judgment/perception axis and thus divided into the "SJ" (guardian, traditionalist) or "SP" (performer, artisan) temperament.
-These four are considered basic, with the other two factors in each case (including always extraversion/introversion) less important.
-Critics of this traditional view have observed that the types can be quite strongly stereotyped by professions (although neither Myers nor Keirsey engaged in such stereotyping in their type descriptions), and thus may arise more from the need to categorize people for purposes of guiding their career choice.
-This among other objections led to the emergence of the five-factor view, which is less concerned with behavior under work conditions and more concerned with behavior in personal and emotional circumstances.
+These four are considered basic, with the other two factors in each case (including "always extraversion/introversion") less important.
+Critics of this traditional view have observed that the types can be quite strongly stereotyped by professions (although neither Myers nor Keirsey engaged in such stereotyping in their type descriptions), and may, therefore, arise more from the need to categorize people for purposes of guiding their career choice.
+This among other objections led to the emergence of the five-factor (i.e., Big Five) view, which is less concerned with behavior under work conditions and more concerned with behavior in personal and emotional circumstances.
 (The MBTI is not designed to measure the "work self", but rather what Myers and McCaulley called the "shoes-off self.")